secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Terms

 - [x] TODO remove not used in document: "Alice and Bob","hybrid encryption", "permanent storage", "risk",  "vulnerability",
-- [x] TODO define cryptographic primitive (for usage in use cases and in document) https://crypto.stackexchange.com/questions/39735/whats-a-cryptographic-primitive-really

 The terms
   "API",